Convey Your Brand Personality: 6 Ways to Stand Out on Social Media

 So how do you go about conveying your brand personality on social media?
-It's not as difficult as you might think - you just need to be consistent in your messaging, use the right channels, and tell authentic stories about your brand.
+It's not as difficult as you might think - you just need to be consistent in your messaging, use the proper channels, and tell authentic stories about your brand.
 Here are some of the ways to get started:

 1. Determine your ideal customer personality